apache/jena-site/source/documentation/shacl/__index.md

 "[Fuseki Endpoint Configuration](/documentation/fuseki2/fuseki-config-endpoint.html)".

-This is not installed into a dataset setup by default; a configuration file using `fuseki:serviceShacl` is necessary (or programmatic setup for Fuskei Main).
+This is not installed into a dataset setup by default; a configuration file using `fuseki:serviceShacl` is necessary (or programmatic setup for Fuseki Main).

 The service accepts a shapes graph posted as RDF to <tt>/<i>ds</i>/shacl</tt> with content negotiation.

-There is an graph argument, `?graph=`, that specifies the graph to validate.
+There is a graph argument, `?graph=`, that specifies the graph to validate.
 It is the URI of a named graph, `default` for the unnamed, default graph (and this is the assumed value of `?graph` if not present), or `union` for union of all named graphs in the dataset.